jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

    No surprise there.
 Within files, you can store data.
 So it works very well to cache lots of stuff, especially big objects that can be trivially mapped into files.
 We use it preferentially when the file can be readily used mmap'd.
 Yes, that's two "m"s.
 Go read [the link](http://lbrandy.com/blog/2010/11/memory-mapped-io-for-fun-and-profit/), it's black magic.
 I'll wait.
-Only sad thing is that it's
+The only sad thing is that it's
    server-local: mmapping files over networked filesystems isn't advisable.

  * **S3**